-Gold Fields is a South African based gold producer with seven operating mines in Australia, Ghana, Peru and South Africa with a total attributable annual gold-equivalent production of 2.2million ounces.
-Mining assets in Australia include a 100% interest in St Ives, Agnew and Granny Smith in the Eastern Goldfields of Western Australia with a combined annual production of 935koz.
-Gold Fields also has a 50% interest in the Gruyere Project with Gold Road Resources (ASX: GOR) also in the Eastern Goldfields.
+Gold Fields is globally diversified gold producer with nine operating mines in Australia, Peru, South Africa and West Africa (including the Asanko JV), as well as one project in Chile.
+It has a total attributable annual gold-equivalent production of 2.2million ounces, attributable gold-equivalent Mineral Reserves of 51.3Moz and Mineral Resources of 115.7Moz.
+Mining assets in Australia include a 100% interest in the St Ives, Agnew and Granny Smith mines in the Eastern Goldfields of Western Australia, with a combined annual production of approximately 935koz.
+Gold Fields also has a 50% interest in the Gruyere mine with Gold Road Resources (ASX: GOR) also in the Eastern Goldfields.

-Gold Fields commenced exploration on Western Lefroy in July 2018 involving multi-disciplinary ground and airborne geophysical surveys (gravity and magnetics) primarily located on or near Lake Lefroy.
-This extensive detailed magnetic survey program is complete.
-These surveys will build upon the data collected by the Company in 2017 and deliver a foundation detailed geophysical dataset to be used for target identification and focused RC and diamond drilling.
+Gold Fields commenced exploration on Western Lefroy in July 2018 involving multidisciplinary ground and airborne geophysical surveys (gravity and magnetics) primarily located on or near Lake Lefroy.
+Those surveys built upon the data collected by the Company in 2017 to deliver a foundation detailed geophysical dataset used for target identification.

-To complement this foundation geophysical data, Gold fields commenced a large full field aircore drill program on Lake Lefroy within the Western Lefroy JV tenements in late January 2019.
+To complement this foundation geophysical data, Gold fields commenced a large full field aircore drill program on Lake Lefroy within the Western Lefroy JV tenements between January and August 2019.

-Table 1 August 2019 Aircore Drilling Export-Lefroy Gold Project-Western Lefroy
+Table 1 April 2020 Aircore Drilling Export-Lefroy Gold Project-Western Lefroy